Entropy zero area preserving diffeomorphisms of $S^2$: Introduction and Statement of Results

-In the general case, we make use of the fact (Theorem 1.2, Lemma~6.3 and Remark~6.4, all in \cite{fh:periodic}) that $f$ is isotopic to a composition of Dehn twists along a finite set of simple closed curves $\cR$.
+In the general case, we make use of the fact (see section~\ref{sec: normal form}) that $f$ is isotopic to a composition of Dehn twists along a finite set of simple closed curves $\cR$.
 Cutting along the elements of $\cR$ produces a decomposition of $\M$ into subsurfaces $\M_i$ such that $f|_{\M_i} : \M_i \to \M$ is isotopic to the inclusion $\M_i\hookrightarrow \M$.
 The main technical work in this proof is showing that each $\M_i$ is realized, in a suitable sense, by an $f$-invariant subsurface; see section~\ref{sec:domain covers}.
 One then defines $\cA$ in a fashion similar to the second special case.

 Theorem~\ref{thm: annuli} can be applied to $F^q$ for each $q\ge 2$.
-This gives a countable collection $\cA(q)$ of pairwise disjoiont open $F^q$-invariant annuli that (see Proposition~\ref{prop: V in U}) refines $\cA$ in the sense that each $V_j \in \cA(q)$ is contained in some $U_i \in \cA$.
+This gives a countable collection $\cA(q)$ of pairwise disjoint open $F^q$-invariant annuli that (see Proposition~\ref{prop: V in U}) refines $\cA$ in the sense that each $V_j \in \cA(q)$ is contained in some $U_i \in \cA$.
 This {\em renormalization process} can be iterated with $\cA(q)$ playing the role of $\cA$ and so on.
 The $V_j$'s may be essential or inessential in $U_i$.
 In the limit, the former lead to twist-map-like behavior and the latter to solenoid-like behavior when they are nested infinitely often.
 It is important to note that replacing $F$ with $F^q$ changes the set of fixed points and hence changes $\M$ and changes the free disk recurrent points of $\M$.

 We are interested in partitioning $cl(U)$ into sets analogous to the periodic orbits in the case of the time one map of a flow.
 In particular we would like the rotation number to be constant on these sets.
 The two components of the frontier of $U$ can be somewhat problematic since such a component could be a single point or could be a complicated fractal.
-To deal with this issue we introduce a natural compactification $U_c$ of $U$ and a natural extension $f_c$ of $f$ (see Definition~(\ref{defn: annular comp}) in the next section ).
+To deal with this issue we introduce the {\em annular compactification } $f_c: U_c \to U_c$ of $f: U \to U$; see Notation~\ref{notn: annular comp} and the paragraph preceding it.
 The compactification of an end described there is either the prime end compactification or the compactification obtained by blowing up a fixed point, whichever is appropriate.
-The set of two rotation numbers of $f_c$ on the two circles added in the compactification will be denoted by $\rho(\partial U_c).$